dulimarta/spherical-easel/docs/quickstart/construct.md

 TODO: add image showing this intermediate step

-::: details Check: Are you constructing or merely plotting an arrangement?
+::: tool-details Construction Check: Are you constructing or merely plotting an arrangement?

 You should check your construction by activating the Move Tool (TOOD:AddIconImage) and using the mouse to move various elements of your construction.
 For example, if you mouse press and drag on the center point of the circle, **both** the circle and the line segment should update and the center of the circle should remain the one endpoint of the line segment.
 Similarly, if you move the other endpoint of the line segment, **both** the circles and the line segment should update and that endpoint should remain on the circle.
-If your construction doesn't behave this way you are merely plotting and you should use the Undo button or select the new option on the (TODO:update) blah menu to try again.
-Try to press and release the mouse closer to the endpoints of the line segment to make sure that the endpoints of the line segment and the point on the circle are the same.
-Spherical Easel always assumes that if you create a point near an existing point you would like to use the nearby point and not create a new one.
+If your construction doesn't behave this way you are merely plotting and you should use the Undo button or select the New menu option on the (TODO:update) blah menu to try again.
+Always try to click close to the endpoints of the line segment to make sure that the endpoints of the line segment and the point on the circle are the same.
+Spherical Easel always assumes that if you attempt to create a point near an existing point, you would like to use the nearby point and not create a new one.
 :::

 ## 4. Use the Circle Tool Again